-The status of Academic Probation means that students may not rush a sorority or fraternity nor may they hold positions of leadership in student organizations including, but not limited to, student publications, sororities, fraternities, ensembles, and other societies.
-An office held by a student placed on Academic Probation shall be declared vacant immediately.
+The status of academic warning means that students may not rush a sorority or fraternity nor may they hold positions of leadership in student organizations including, but not limited to, student publications, sororities, fraternities, ensembles, and other societies.
+An office held by a student placed on academic warning shall be declared vacant immediately.